matthewrmshin/ubuntu-jules/README.md

 # ubuntu-jules

-JULES with netCDF in a Docker container based on the Ubuntu image.
+JULES with netCDF in a Docker container based on the Ubuntu image, with input/output from/to AWS S3 buckets.

 ## Building the container